 Your agency will provide assistance in obtaining the required forms to obtain statements from your supervisors and attending physicians and proof that your condition prevents you from performing useful and efficient service.
 If you are found to be disabled as outlined above, you will be allowed to retire on disability.
 Up to the age of 60, you will be subject to periodic medical re-evaluations as described in Periodic Medical Examinations, below, and an annual determination of whether you are recovered or restored to earning capacity, as described in Recovery or Restoration of Earning Capacity, below.

-Unless the employee has already been separated, OPM will notify the agency of the action of allowance or disallowance of the claim.
+Your status as an employee is not affected by the act of your agency in applying for your disability retirement.
+Pending decision on the application, employment status is determined under normal rules.
+Unless you have already been separated, OPM will notify the agency of the action of allowance or disallowance of the claim.
 If disability retirement has been allowed, the agency should take the proper steps to effect the separation.

 Periodic Medical Examinations

 Unless OPM determines that the disability is permanent in character, a disability annuitant must undergo periodic medical re-evaluation until reaching age 60.
-If an annuitant fails to submit to a required medical examination, payment of his or her annuity is suspended until continuance of the disability is established satisfactorily.
+If an annuitant fails to submit to a required medical examination, the annuity is suspended until continuance of the disability is established satisfactorily.
 A finding of permanent disability normally eliminates the necessity for such examinations (unless special circumstances warrant such a requirement).

 CSRS Disability Computations